§ 5-35.1-9. Acts constituting unlawful practice of optometry.

 No optometrist licensed by and practicing in this state may:

-(ii) no optometrist licensed by and practicing in this state advertises by written or spoken words of a character tending to deceive or mislead the public;
+(3) Advertise by written or spoken words of a character tending to deceive or mislead the public; or

-(3) practice his or her profession under any oral or written contract, arrangement or understanding where anyone, not licensed to practice optometry practicing in this state shares, directly or indirectly, in any fees received by that licensed optometrist.
+(4) Practice his or her profession under any oral or written contract, arrangement, or understanding where anyone, not licensed to practice optometry practicing in this state shares, directly or indirectly, in any fees received by that licensed optometrist.

 (P.L.
 2008, ch.
 305, § 2; P.L.
 2008, ch.
 433, § 2.)